 - Write what stands out

-- Reflect on its meaning
+- Reflect on meaning

 - Pray in response